Scripting

 Browser Support: IE

-usage: selectValue <attribute=value> <value>
+usage: selectValue <wpt-selector> <value>

 example: selectValue id=country usa

-<attribute=value> - DOM element to select the value of
+<wpt-selector> - DOM element to select the value of

 <value> - value to use